ygspasov/Car-Dealer/README.md

 ## Switchers

-The switchers for each car allow you to easily convert liters per 100km to miles per gallon and weight in lbs to weight in kilograms, presenting you with a convinient way to compare values.
+The switchers for each car allow you to easily convert liters per 100km to miles per gallon and weight in lbs to weight in kilograms, presenting you with a convenient way to compare values.

 ![alt text](screenshots/switchers.jpg "Switchers")